(Translate this site)

 Not far from my parents' house was a four way stop intersection with no red light.
 I'd passed through it hundreds of times.

-It was just a week before I'd be heading back to my convoy job.
-As I neared the intersection I noticed a pickup truck that'd been parked at a house only yards from the intersection began easing up to its particular stop sign of the bunch.
+It was now just a week before I'd be heading back to my convoy job.
+As I neared the crossroads, I noticed a pickup truck parked at a house only yards from the junction begin to ease up to its own particular stop sign of the bunch.

 It purposely neared the sign at a snail's pace, allowing me to stop first, then continue on with the right of way.

-I'd experienced this many many times at this intersection.
+I'd experienced something like this many, many times at this intersection.
 Sometimes I was the one timing my stop to encourage others to take the first crossing.

-I began crossing the intersection at a normal pace, with the truck's front end only maybe eight feet or so away.
+I began to traverse the intersection at a normal pace, with the truck's front end only maybe ten feet or so away.

-Though Shadow amazingly managed to get his entire front end and middle past before impact, the truck successfully rammed us smack on the driver's side rear wheel.
+Shadow amazingly managed to get his entire front end and middle past before impact, leaving the truck only our driver's side rear wheel to smack into.

-The good news was that was probably the best and toughest spot for us to take a straight on truck ramming in the side, with the wheel and rear end behind it taking everything full on, and Shadow's tight suspension minimizing damage to the quarter panel by making sure the body closely followed behind the rear axle's path sliding across the road.
+The good news was that was probably the best and toughest spot for us to take a straight on truck ramming in the side, with the wheel and axle behind it shouldering virtually the entire burden, and Shadow's tight suspension minimizing damage to the quarter panel by making sure the body closely followed behind the rear axle's path, sliding across the road.

 So the hit didn't disable Shadow whatsoever.
-But it did put a nasty looking crater in the rear fender above the rear tire.
+But it did put a nasty looking crater in the fender above the wheel.

-Somehow despite the truck's forward acceleration and connection we sprang lose again along the way so that the damage was limited to just above the wheel, and did not continue on through to the remainder of our tail as we passed.
+Somehow, despite the truck's forward acceleration and connection, we sprang loose again along the way, so that the damage was limited to just above the wheel, and did not continue on through the remainder of our tail as we passed.

-Thinking on this again decades after the fact I'm struck by that curious lack of damage beyond the impact point.
-By rights Shadow's entire rear end on the driver's side should have been decimated, including the accompanying portion of the custom rear spoiler and the bumper.
+Thinking on this again decades after the fact, I'm struck by that curious lack of damage beyond the impact point.
+By rights, Shadow's entire rear end on the driver's side should have been decimated, including the accompanying portion of the custom rear spoiler and bumper.

-I stopped too, angry of course, but also knowledgeable that sometimes people mistakenly pressed the gas for the brake-- and sometimes equipment simply breaks at a bad time.
+I stopped too-- angry of course-- but also aware that sometimes people mistakenly pressed the gas for the brake-- and sometimes equipment simply breaks at a bad moment.

-The truck driver acted normally enough as he approached, asking me if I was OK and apologizing.
+The truck driver acted normally enough as he approached, asking me if I was okay, and apologizing.

 Plus he was taking me wholly by surprise.